iCHAIT/Python-Scripts/OS X Mirror/README.md

 $ sudo python mirror.py

 ## Note

-sudo should be used as superuser rights are required to make a folder at location /Users.
+sudo should be used,as superuser rights are required to make a folder at location /Users.

-Enter the corresponding path for the root user.

-After runnung the script the directory structure of the entire hard disk is contained in the folder named Backup located at /Users.
+After running the script the directory structure of the entire hard disk is contained in the folder named Backup that is created at location /Users.

-It is recommended that the Backup folder should not be created anywhere else
+It is recommended that the Backup folder should not be created anywhere else.

 ## Screenshot